All Victorian organisations that provide services or facilities to children are required by law to comply with the Child Safe Standards.

 The Child Safe Standards are comprised of three overarching principles and seven broad standards.
 These have been designed to drive cultural change in organisations, so that protecting children from abuse is embedded in the everyday thinking and practice of leaders, staff and volunteers.

 - Promote the safety of children

 - Prevent child abuse

-- Ensure effective processes are in place to respond to and report allegations of child abuse.
+- Ensure effective processes are in place to respond to and report allegations of child abuse

-- Cultural safety of Aboriginal children
+- Promoting the cultural safety of Aboriginal children

-- Safety of children with disabilities.
+- Promoting the safety of children with a disability.

 The seven Standards are as follows: